sahib/brig/docs/introduction.rst

 * A change is only recorded between individual commits.
 Changes in-between are not recorded.
 * There are no branches.
 Every user has a linear list of commits.
-The choice not to have branches is on purpose, since they tend to bring greate complexity to both implementation and user-interface.
+The choice not to have branches is on purpose, since they tend to bring great complexity to both implementation and user-interface.
 * Since there are no branches, there is no way to go back into history.
 You can however checkout previous files.